macie-k/imspeed/README.md

 <br>

 ## Overview
-* Custom languages can be added by a user
+* Custom languages can be added by editing `.words.` files

 ![1](https://user-images.githubusercontent.com/25122875/77094283-8f076600-6a0c-11ea-87a2-29055941b8c6.jpg)